-he Town of New Hartford is reimagining public space in the hamlet of Chadwicks as part of the Oneida County Main Street Program.
+he Village of New Hartford is reimagining its public space as part of the Oneida County Main Street Program.
 This countywide initiative supports local municipalities in efforts to redesign key corridors, better serve users of all transportation modes, promote business activity, and strengthen downtowns across the region.
 The program provides financial and planning support to aid in economic recovery and creates places that are equitable, safe, and accessible for users of all ages and abilities.
 The Oneida County Main Street Program will provide better access to local businesses, accommodate pedestrians and bicyclists, support climate-smart investments, complement existing assets, visually enhance streetscapes, and create vibrant places.

-The Town of New Hartford Main Street Plan incorporates best practices and guiding principles of complete streets development introduced by the National Association of City Transportation Officials (NACTO) Global Street Design Guide, the New York State Department of Transportation (NYSDOT) Complete Streets Program, and the Federal Highway Administration (FHWA).
+The Village of New Hartford Main Street Plan incorporates best practices and guiding principles of complete streets development introduced by the National Association of City Transportation Officials (NACTO) Global Street Design Guide, the New York State Department of Transportation (NYSDOT) Complete Streets Program, and the Federal Highway Administration (FHWA).
 Each Main Street Plan is responsive to local conditions and reflects the most pressing needs and concerns of the community.